OBeeNya/Coursera_ML_Andrew_Ng/Week 9/Readme.md

 Our job would be to come up with a learning algorithm that can automatically go fill in the missing ratings.

 *Content based recommendations:*
-A first approach to recommended ystems is content-based recommendation.
+A first approach to recommended systems is content-based recommendation.
 Features vector in R^n+1, x0 not included.
 For each user j, learn a parameter θj in R^n+1.
 Predict user j as rating movie i with θ(j)^T.x(i).